jaredlwong/resume/index.md

 - Tech Lead of team from 2019-
 - harmful, unsafe, illegal, and otherwise policy-violating content
 - abusive, adversarial, and fraudulent user behavior
+- working on techniques that reduced spam on pinterest by 50%

 `2016 - 2018`
 *video and image platform*